Court rules former Star Casino CEO Matt Bekier broke law, but ASIC loses case against other directors

 Get the first look at the digital newspaper, curated daily stories and breaking headlines delivered to your inbox.

-By continuing you agree to our Terms and Privacy Policy.However on Thursday, the judge delivered a halfway house verdict that partly ruled in favour of the regulator and partly for the defence of Star’s executives.
+By continuing you agree to our Terms and Privacy Policy.However on Thursday, the judge delivered a halfway house verdict in a mammoth 501-page ruling that partly favoured the regulator and partly the defence of Star’s executives.

 “ASIC has not established that it’s entitled to any relief against (defendants) Mr O’Neil, Mr Sheppard, Ms Lahey, Mr Bradley, Ms Pitkin, Mr Heap or Mr Todorcevski,” Justice Lee said.

-The judge said he based some of his ruling on the idea that the conduct of company directors must be assessed on their decisions at the time, not with the benefit of hindsight.
+The judge said he based some of his ruling on the idea that the conduct of company directors in assessing risk must be assessed on the context of their decisions at the time, not with the benefit of hindsight.

 “Life can only be understood backwards, but it must be lived forwards,” he said.

-“The human choice is to live by making choices and moving forward, sometimes without complete understanding, but one ultimately gains insights into those choices by looking back, evaluate judgments of past actions, including when assessing legal liability.”
+“The human choice is to live by making choices and moving forward, sometimes without complete understanding, but one ultimately gains insights into those choices by looking back.

 Ruling against former CEO Matt Bekier

-However, Justice Lee also ruled ASIC proved that Mr Bekier and Star’s former chief legal officer Paula Martin failed in some of their executives duties in respect to some of the allegations, but not all.
+However, Justice Lee also ruled ASIC proved that Mr Bekier and Star’s former chief legal officer Paula Martin breached the Corporations Act and failed in their executives duties in respect to some of the allegations, but not all.

-The rulings against Mr Bekier largely centred around his failure to share information with the casino’s board.
+The rulings against Mr Bekier largely centred around his failure to share information with the casino’s board, while legal arguments debated what information a responsible director or responsible person should share as a steward responsible for managing different risks in a public company.

-He said a reasonable executive in the position of Mr Bekier would have ensured the board was made aware of information in reports provided to him around the probity of certain Chinese gamblers.
+He added that a reasonable executive in the position of Mr Bekier would have ensured the board was made aware of information in reports provided to him by consultancy KPMG around the probity of certain Chinese gamblers.

-Justice Lee also found a reasonable director would have shared other information with the board about the activities of a Sun City gambling group in the casino’s VIP area known as Salon 95.
+He also also found a reasonable director would have shared other information with Star’s board about the activities of a Sun City gambling group in the casino’s VIP area known as Salon 95.

-On February 24, Star’s former Chief Casino Officer, Gregory Hawkins, was ordered to pay a penalty of $180,000 and disqualified from managing corporations for 18 months, while former Chief Financial Officer, Harry Theodore, was ordered to pay a $60,000 penalty and was disqualified from managing corporations for nine months.
+In February 2024, Star’s former Chief Casino Officer, Gregory Hawkins, was ordered to pay a penalty of $180,000 and disqualified from managing corporations for 18 months, while former Chief Financial Officer, Harry Theodore, was ordered to pay a $60,000 penalty and was disqualified from managing corporations for nine months.

 The agreement was related to breaches of the Corporations Act made against them in terms of Star offering services to the Sun City Chinese gambling junket.